Wildfire destroys multiple Reno homes; hundreds threatened

 Wildfire destroys multiple Reno homes; hundreds threatenedNew

 RENO, Nev.
-(AP) — A fast-moving wildfire driven by strong winds has destroyed several homes in a Reno neighborhood and forced the evacuation of hundreds more.
-It was one of several blazes burning near the Nevada-California border.
-Reno’s fire chief said Tuesday that as many as 500 homes could be threatened by the blaze that grew to more than two square miles within hours of igniting.
-He said multiple homes were lost but he didn’t know how many.
-Winds were subsiding, and rain was in the forecast Tuesday night.
-Cochran said teams were responding from fire departments in Reno and California to help battle the blaze through the night.
+(AP) — A fast-moving wildfire driven by strong winds has destroyed or damaged a dozen homes and building in a Reno neighborhood and forced the evacuation of hundreds more.
+The fire Tuesday night was one of several blazes near the Nevada-California border.
+Reno’s fire chief says that up to 500 homes were threatened by the blaze that grew to more than two square miles within hours of igniting.
+Authorities cut power to about 7,000 utility customers and numerous roads were closed.
+Winds of more than 80 miles per hour fanned the flames but subsided as rain fell late Tuesday and Wednesday.